NCI-ASCO Teams in Cancer Care Delivery

 February 2016 Workshop

 The NCI-ASCO Teams in Cancer Care Delivery Workshop was held on February 25, 2016 in conjunction with the American Society of Clinical Oncology (ASCO) Quality Symposium.
-The event featured presentations of papers that will be published in a future Journal of Oncology Practice supplement, as well as discussions about the implications of effective health care teams on cancer care delivery.
 The goal of the workshop and corresponding journal supplement is to expand the scientific base of health care teams in cancer care.
 Teams are defined as two or more people who interact dynamically, interdependently, and adaptively to achieve a common valued goal.
 To reduce cancer morbidity and mortality, primary care, medical oncology groups (e.g., surgical and radiation), their respective staff, and patients need to share information, responsibility, and the tasks of cancer care across the cancer care continuum, from screening through end-of-life care.

 Journal of Oncology Practice Special Series

-The November issue of the Journal of Oncology Practice features 19 original manuscripts and four editorials that address ways to enhance team-based oncology care.
+The November 2016 issue of the Journal of Oncology Practice features 19 papers and four commentaries that address ways to enhance team-based oncology care.
 Manuscripts were written by interdisciplinary groups of authors that included clinicians, researchers, and patient advocates and they discuss both real and hypothetical case studies, models of care, and the value of teams in care.
 This special series adds to the growing body of literature demonstrating how teamwork improves health care delivery.
-For access to the full supplement, please visit the Journal of Oncology Practice website.
+For access to all papers published as part of the special series, please visit the Journal of Oncology Practice website.

 - Committee on Improving the Quality of Cancer Care: Addressing the Challenges of an Aging Population, Board on Health Care Services, Institute of Medicine; Levit L, Balogh E, Nass S, Ganz PA, editors.
 Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis.
 Washington (DC): National Academies Press (US); 2013 Dec 27.
 [View Abstract]